 It was also in 1957 that Del Rosso had to go to Montalcino to conduct the funeral of his old friend and Sunday school teacher from Siena, Carlo Padeletti.
 Not long. afterward, the preaching point which had been functioning in the Padeletti private chapel since 1930 was closed down.

-In August of 1957 the Morgans returned to the U.S. for furlough.
-They had completed five years of service in Italy and were due for a year of rest, of getting reacquainted with families, and of deputation work.
-Their departure, however, would leave the field without a missionary for the next three years.
-Earl had just written a Nazarene missionary reading book entitled They of Italy Salute You.
+In August of 1957 the Morgans returned to the U.S. for a home assignment year.
+They had completed five years of service in Italy and were due for a year of home assignment to get reacquainted with families and to hold deputation services.
+Their departure, however, wound up leaving the field without a missionary for the next three years.
+Earl had just written a Nazarene mission book entitled They of Italy Salute You.
 Published in the spring of 1958, the book gave an overview of the Italian Nazarene work centered on the lives of several of the Italian workers.

 To fill the gap left in Florence by the Morgans' departure, Del Rosso got Elio Milazzo to join the church and named him pastor of Florence.
 A former medical student who felt a call to preach, Milazzo had been working with both the Nazarenes and the Salvation Army.
 He was the first full-time addition to pastoral staff the Nazarenes had made their 10 years of work in Italy.
 The relationship between him and Del Rosso would be a stormy one because both men were strong-willed.
 Furthermore, Milazzo's tendency to come off as somewhat harsh grated on Niny.

 In 1959 General Superintendent Powers made a visit to Italy.
 Thelma Morgan had just been diagnosed with Hodgkin's disease.
 That, coupled with some visa problems the Morgans were having, led the Nazarene Department of Foreign Missions to re-assign them to Lebanon.